NiMaZi/BioPre/README.md

 All the articles should be annotated to entity lists in *.csv format, and all the vocabularies should be in *.json format.

+Have problems?
+Look into the code by yourself!

+More problems or want the training data/optimized models?
+Contact me througt zhengyl940425@gmail.com!